BIBI78/s1/README.md

 ## Deployment

-The site was deployed to Heroku.
-The steps to deploy are as follows:
+The site was deployed to Heroku using these steps:

+- First a requirements.txt file is needed to migrate the database before deployment
+- I used the usual config vars, Secret key value ,Port value, DATABASE_URL value, these values were stored env.py file
+- Set Heroku as an allowed host.
+- Create GitHub procfile
+- Then after final push , on the Heroku site youu just deploy

 ## Security notes